jidhub/thumb-external-keyboard-layouts/README.md

 - understand how to uninstall this when installed by android-studio.
 I currently have 3 versions installed -_-.

 - strip all changes I made in app/src/main/java/varzan/extraKeyboardLayouts/InputDeviceReceiver.java because I do not understand or remember what they do, and they seem useless, and I just found out they have been never integrated in git so oh well (they are in my CVS history though ;-).

+- understand the warning on Android-Studio macOS 2022.3.1p2 gradle 7.3.1: error running 'app': Unable to determine activity name.
+The project works for me despite this warning.

 If you found this useful, you may [buy a drink to the project I forked](https://paypal.me/CalinDarie?locale.x=en_US) or ask for the Ergo-L community on Discord.